 Developing positive truths and thoughts about yourself helps you develop a different mindset that breaks this cycle, you learn to change your experiences and these experiences breed positive momentum in helping you achieve what is most important to you in life.

 The key thing to remember is that repetition is vital to making sure your positive truths shine brighter and outweigh any negative criticism.
 This will take time and practice but the reward is huge.
-You can find more information on building healthy habits on my website or sign up to my newsletter.

 Go forth and be kind to yourself!